-Specialising in technology will engage your mind in the management of information, innovation and business adaptation.
-These programs explore topics such as data handling, cyber security and planning for technology uptake.
+Specialising in technology will engage your mind in learning how to manage information, innovation and business adaptation.
+These programs explore topics such as data handling, cyber security, and planning for technology uptake.
 Graduates therefore gain knowledge and strategies to exploit the opportunities presented by emerging technologies.

-The entry requirements for an MBA in Technology Management are generally the same as for any MBA.
-But they vary by business school.
+The entry requirements for a Tech MBA are generally the same as for any general program.
+But they do vary by business school.
 Australian business schools typically require a bachelor degree and/or significant professional experience.

 12-subject Master of Business Administration: A bachelor degree or equivalent (or higher qualification) in a business-related discipline, with a minimum grade point average (GPA) of 1.0 (out of 4.0).